ChihyenOu/Book_Recommendation_System/README.md

     *  Switch into the 'Original_dataset' directory using 'cd Original_dataset'.
     *  You should see two raw dataset in csv file called 'items.csv' and 'transactions.csv'.
     *  You can get more information on [Data Mining Cup 2021](https://www.data-mining-cup.com/dmc-2021/) website.
-* Go back to the home directory of the project using 'cd ..'.
-* Run 'mkdir Annotated_dataset' to create a folder for preprocessing data.

 ### Install the requirements
 * Install the requirements using 'pip install -r requirements.txt'